-Purpose Many agencies will not be able to maintain up to date statuses in the system.
-Those who can use the system on a daily or regular basis will have resources with the most current status.
+Purpose Many agencies will not be able to maintain up to date statuses in the system. - Those who can use the system on a daily or regular basis will have resources with the most current status.
 For those who will use the system less frequently a status of "not reported" or "available local" should be selected until the resource is used in the system.
-With this reality we need a "just in time" status capability is used in the system.
-With this reality we need a "just in time" status capability so that requesting agencies will have the best opportunity to find the resources they need in the minimal amount of time.
-Procedure The concept is simple.
-A jurisdiction needing resources notifies its response agencies and requests updated status in the system.
-If local resources are insufficient, the jurisdiction can call its neighboring jurisdictions or the state and request updated status.
-At this time, assisting jurisdictions will notify their response agencies and request they status their resources which would be available statewide to send to the requesting jurisdiction.
-The requesting jurisdiction will then select which available statewide resources it needs for its incident.
-The assisting jurisdiction will then notify the resource owner and complete coordination.
-(See the Locating, Ordering and Statusing Section and flow chart.)
-The resource owner or assisting EM office will update the resource status to be assigned and include the incident name and jurisdiction.
+With this reality we need a "just in time" status capability 5 5 5 1 5 so that requesting agencies will have the best opportunity to find the resources they need in the minimal amount of time.
+Procedure they need in the minimal amount of time.